 Absinthe, sometimes called “the green fairy,” was the preferred high-proof drink among artists and writers in 19th century Europe before making its way to the States.
-And after subsequently being banned in the United States for nearly a century, absinthe has come roaring back to the bar scene in recent years.
+And after subsequently being banned in the United States for nearly a century, absinthe has come roaring back to the bar scene.

 “The rise of absinthe’s popularity coincided with the rising expense of purchasing wine, due to the Great French Wine Blight,” says Joe Pawelski, co-founder of Colorado-based Overland Distillery.
-"Though wine had been the drink of choice, economic complications caused consumers to turn to the cheaper alternative, absinthe," he explains.
+"Though wine had been the drink of choice, economic complications caused consumers to turn to the cheaper alternative: absinthe."

 But not everyone was a fan.
 According to "Hideous Absinthe," one French doctor characterized absinthe “as being distinguished by sudden delirium, epileptic attacks, vertigo, hallucinatory delirium more active and impulsive than with alcohol alone, and sometimes unconsciousness."
 Such claims were apparently bolstered by the fact that absinthe, which was infused with wormwood, contained a chemical called thujone, which was believed at the time to cause mind-altering effects.

-Anne-Louise Marquis, a New York City-based bartender and brand ambassador for Pernod Absinthe, says its myth is more fairy tale.
+Anne-Louise Marquis, a New York City-based bartender and brand ambassador for Pernod Absinthe, says its myth is more fairytale than anything.

-Despite absinthe not being as potent as history once claimed, the spirit does continue to inspire bartenders looking to create the perfect drink.
+Despite absinthe not being as potent as history once claimed, the spirit continues to inspire bartenders looking to create the perfect drink.

-“It’s such a fun and fanciful category," says Kara Newman, Sprits Editor at Wine Enthusiast Magazine.
-"Over the past few years, we’ve had access to more absinthe bottlings than ever before, and they run the gamut from light, almost fennel-like flavors to big, bold licorice notes like Good & Plenty candies."
+“It’s such a fun and fanciful category," says Kara Newman, spirits editor at Wine Enthusiast Magazine.
+"Over the past few years, we’ve had access to more absinthe bottlings than ever before, and they run the gamut from light, almost fennel-like flavors to big, bold licorice notes like Good & Plenty candies," she says.

 “And my favorite reason?
-The growing array of absinthe-spiked cocktails,” adds Newman.
+The growing array of absinthe-spiked cocktails,” Newman adds.
 “Absinthe provides an elusive flavor in drinks that’s impossible to replicate.
 What did we do before absinthe came back?”

 Thinking of giving absinthe a try?

-“Recognize that absinthe with its characteristic anise flavor may be an acquired taste," says John Mayer, Beverage Director for Local 149 in Boston.
+“Recognize that absinthe, with its characteristic anise flavor, may be an acquired taste," says John Mayer, the beverage director for Local 149 in Boston.
 "If you don't want to acquire this, no worries.
 Then you'll know that absinthe isn't for you.
 But if you choose to stick with a truly great bottle of absinthe, the reward is high, just not ‘a high.'”

-In honor of National Absinthe Day, we’re celebrating with a Tuxedo No. 2, found at Maison Premiere in New York City.
+In honor of National Absinthe Day, try celebrating with a Tuxedo No. 2, found at Maison Premiere in New York City.
 Watch the video above to see how it's made, then keep reading for the specifics.

 Tuxedo No. 2 (Turf Club)